jaysabe/Discord-Bots/README.md

-#message_fwd_bot
+# Tutor Resource Bot

+## Purpose
-This bot was created to read messages with embedded links and attachments in non-announcement channels, and forward them to another server's specified channel.
+TRB's purpose to read messages with embedded links and attachments in non-announcement channels, and forward them to another server's specified channel.
 In our case this was to read #videos channels in the PCC discord server, and forward them to separate tutoring servers for students to use as resources while they studied.

-Permissions needed to run:
+### Permissions needed to run:
 1. Read messages
 2. Send messages
 3. Embed links